Gershwin Theatre: Description

-The Gershwin Theatre is on the second floor of Paramount Plaza, also known as 1633 Broadway, north of Times Square in the Midtown Manhattan neighborhood of New York City.
-Ralph Alswang designed the theater, which opened in 1972 as the Uris Theatre, while Emery Roth and Sons designed Paramount Plaza.
+The Gershwin Theatre is on the second floor of Paramount Plaza, also known as 1633 Broadway, north of Times Square in the Midtown Manhattan neighborhood of New York City, New York, U.S. Ralph Alswang designed the theater, which opened in 1972 as the Uris Theatre, while Emery Roth and Sons designed Paramount Plaza.
 It is one of two theaters in Paramount Plaza; the other is the Circle in the Square Theatre in the building's basement.
 The Gershwin, Circle in the Square, Minskoff, and American Place theaters were all constructed under the Special Theater District amendment of 1967 as a way to give their respective developers additional floor area.

 The Gershwin was decorated in what Alswang described as an Art Nouveau style.
 The theater covers 50000 ft2 and has bronze velour decorations throughout its major public spaces.
 Originally decorated in white and gold, the Gershwin was redecorated in a blue-and-white color scheme in 1993.
 The theater is operated by the Nederlander Organization.